AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/Choices.md

 XmlSchemaManager.Choices Method
 ===============================
-AutomationML 2.1 APIGets the names of all alternative child nodes, which can be added to a parent node with the given name.
+Gets the names of all alternative child nodes, which can be added to a parent node with the given name.
 The specified child itself is included.
 Choices only exists, if [IsChoice(String, String)][1] returns true for the defined child name.

   **Namespace:**  [Aml.Engine.Schema][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)